MarioRuiz/slack-smart-bot/README.md

 restarts = 0
 loop {
-    SlackSmartBot.new(settings).listen
+  begin
+    restarts += 1
     if restarts > 300
       puts "More than 300 restarts.
 Quitting!"
       break
     end
+    SlackSmartBot.new(settings).listen

     if ARGV.size == 0 #on master channel
         #kill the running sub bots